-It just looks so good.
+But in striking this balance, the Speed Twin also manages to get dazzlingly good looks.
+It just looks so right.
 Let’s look at it right now:

 If only looks were everything.

-In my constant internal battle between the juvenile “sportsbikes 4 lyfe!!” and the grumpy old man who wishes he were in an SUV, nakeds/standards are the eternal peacemakers.
+In my constant internal battle between the juvenile “sport bikes 4 lyfe!!” and the grumpy old man who wishes he were in an SUV, nakeds/standards are the eternal peacemakers.

 But despite its promise, riding the Triumph Speed Twin was an odd experience.
 I had high expectations, fuelled by experience with Triumph motorcycles, poring over reviews, and a lofty price tag, that ultimately weren’t quite satisfied.